beckerg/ksf/README.md

 ## knsf - Kernel Network Service Framework for FreeBSD

-*knsf* is a lightweight kernel network service framework for the purpose of building network services that run in the FreeBSD kernel.
+*knsf* is a lightweight kernel network service framework for the purpose of building simple network services that run in the FreeBSD kernel.
-The motivation behind this project was to build generally useful software that is able to achieve low-latency and high throughput of an RPC request between a client application a kernel service over various types of networks (as opposed to highly-specific software that sacrifices usability and extensiblity for optimal results).
+The motivation for this project was to build some generally useful RPC handling software that is capable of both low-latency and high throughput, yet does not sacrifice generality (i.e., it does not cut corners for the purpose of achieving better benchmarks).

 ### Contents
 The *knsf* repo includes two reference service implementations: